sumanthvrao/MovieBuddy/README.md

 Collaborative filtering is a method of making automatic predictions (filtering) about the interests of a user by collecting preferences from many users.
 The collaborative filtering model attempts to recommend movies and how much a user likes each movie by considering either user-user similarity or movie-movie similarity

-Surprise (Simple Python RecommendatIon System Engine) library for Collaborative filtering.
+Surprise (Simple Python RecommendatIon System Engine) library was used for Collaborative filtering.
+Results of running different collaborative filtering algorithms have been documented in the table below.

 | Algorithm                         | Mean RMSE | Mean MAE | Mean fit time | Mean test time |
 |-----------------------------------|-----------|----------|---------------|----------------|